 Generate, Verify, Reflect (GVR)

-A process to support research and information literacy
+A process to support research and information literacy in the age of AI

 Generate